sphereio/sphere-express-pdf/README.md

 ```

 ##### POST `/api/pdf/render`
-Will generate a PDF based on the given `paylod` data and render it in the browser
+Will generate a PDF based on the given `payload` data and render it in the browser

 ##### POST `/api/pdf/download`
-Will generate a PDF based on the given `paylod` data and download it
+Will generate a PDF based on the given `payload` data and download it

 ##### GET `/api/pdf/render/:fileName`
 Will render in the browser the generated PDF, if the token is still valid